For more information call:443-643-1076 443-643-1076

 Palliative care focuses on improving the overall quality of life for people facing cancer or another serious illness.

-It can occur at the same time as all other care and does not depend upon the patient's prognosis.
+Palliative care can occur at the same time as all other care and does not depend on the patient’s prognosis.
+Patients and their families can expect the following:

 - Improved quality of life for patients and their families